 Note the estimated number of birds for each species seen in the yard on Count day.
+They don't have to visit a feeder.
 Try not to recount the same birds.
 For example: If you see a single Black-capped Chickadee 10 different times, it's probably only one Chickadee but if you sometimes observe 2 or 3 or more, in the yard at the same time, enter the highest number that you see at one time.
 Include birds that come to your yard during the time you are watching, even if they don't visit a feeder.

 *If you see something really unusual write down all the details and try to get a photo.
 If it's rare, we need a form filled out.
 It's helpful to let your captain know ahead of the Count if you are seeing a rare bird in the days just prior to Count day.

 "Effort" is part of the data set.
 Record the total time spent watching the feeder(s) on Count day.
 Choose a time when feeders are active and watch for at least 15 minutes.
 Usually a couple of hours is the maximum unless you get some new species at a different time of day.

 You may not be able to identify every bird and that's okay.
 The more you watch birds, the more skilled you become.

 Northern Flicker and Pileated Woodpecker by Janice Hurlburt

 Are grouped and given assignments by their zone captain.

 Review our Winter Birds gallery.
 Be aware there are A, B and C lists of birds depending on how commonly they are seen.

 Each group needs to assign one member to record the group effort and the birds counted.
 An experienced eBird user is able to use that platform as the group record.

 Number of participants in the group, how far they travelled while counting, indicating whether counting on foot or by vehicle, and how much time was spent in either/each of these.